s0ymiranda/GLAN-JHR/README.md

 ## How to play

 ### Playability
--Health bar, respect bar (if you lose all your health or respect, you will lose the game).
+- Health bar, respect bar (if you lose all your health or respect, you will lose the game).

 - Attacks: Slap, knee, pick up and throw barrels.